Sage-Bionetworks-Workflows/cwl-tool-template/README.md

 # Description

-This template contains versioned CWL tools and a Docker file for the `` software.
+This template contains versioned CWL tools and a Docker file for the `template` software.

 ## Dockerfile

 A Dockerfile exists in the top level directory of this repository.
-Builds are automatically triggered on pushes in which the most recent commit message does not contain the `[skip-ci]` string
+Builds are automatically triggered on pushes in which the most recent commit message does not contain the `[skip-ci]` string.

 ## CWL